Close Icon

 This amount is payable to the Welsh Revenue Authority upon completion of the property purchase.
 It’s important to budget for this upfront cost when planning your second home investment.

-💡 Tip: You can use the Welsh Revenue Authority’s LTT calculator to estimate the tax due on your second home purchase.
+💡 Top Tip: You can use the Welsh Revenue Authority’s LTT calculator to estimate the tax due on your second home purchase.

 Who Has to Pay the Higher Rates of Stamp Duty (Land Transaction Tax)?

-You’ll likely pay higher residential LTT if:
+You will usually pay the higher residential LTT rates if:

-- The property costs £40,000 or more, and you already own another property worth £40,000 or more.
+• you already own another property worth £40,000 or more

 Are There Any Exemptions to Paying the Higher Rates?